• What I Believe

 As an independent city, Falls Church is a special place in the heart of Northern Virginia.
 We are at the historic crossroads of Route 7 and Route 29, a place where history, commerce and community thrive.

 Marybeth and her husband, Michael, moved to Falls Church in 1995.
-Their children, Brian, Andrew & Julie, are Falls Church lifers.
+Their children, Brian, Andrew, & Julie, are Falls Church lifers, who are traveling the world these days.
 They didn't expect to stay in Falls Church this long, but they can't imagine a better place to live.

 IMG_6721.JPG